Arnold-n/P1P2MQTT/README.md

 The MM1192 (DIP or SOIC) and XL1192S (SOIC) are available only from a few sellers on ebay and aliexpress.
 The XL1192S can also be purchased from https://lcsc.com.

 The MAX22088 and MAX22288 are available from regular distributors such as Mouser, Digikey, Farnell, and RS.

-**Do you offer pre-soldered or DIY adapter circuit kits?**

-Yes, please contact me if you are interested, my e-mail is in the source code header.
-The adapter circuit is a 0.5" x 2" PCB for the Arduino Uno, and connects to GND, 5V, and to digital pins 8 (RX) and 9 (TX).
-The schematic is based on the XL1192s IC as shown in circuits/Daikin_P1P2_Uno_version2.pdf.
-It is a single-sided PCB with SMD components (0805 components, MM1192/XL1192 SOP-16, SI8621 SOIC-8, and a Murata SMD-mounted 5V/5V converter).
-It provides galvanic isolation to the P1/P2 bus, but it does not support being powered from the P1/P2 bus: you still need a 5V source to power the Arduino Uno, and to power the XL1192 over the DC/DC conveter.
-Images of the board can be found in the circuits directory.

 **What does the data on the P1/P2 bus look like, at the physical level?**